signaldatascience/R-curriculum/src/week4/day4/clustering.md

 If we are able to answer this question, we can then treat those distributions as different *clusters* of data.
 Since these distributions will usually decay continuously and smoothly from their center, they *mix* together (think of two overlapping normal distributions).

 In the following, we will make a distinction between parametric, semiparametric, and nonparametric models.
-A parametric model is fully specified by a number of *parameters*, like how a normal distribution is fully specified given its mean and variance.
-In contrast, a *nonparametric* model does not have some analytic expression given in advance -- the form of the model will depend greatly on the data upon which it is fit.
-A *semiparametric* model is in some sense a compromise between the two.[^param]
+A parametric model is fully specified by a number of *parameters*, like how a normal distribution is fully specified given its mean and variance or how a linear regression model is fully specified by the weights it gives to each variable (plus the intercept).
+In contrast, a *nonparametric* model learns relationships between training datums and their locations in the underlying space.
+A *semiparametric* model is in some sense a compromise between the two.[^param] For semiparametric or nonparametric models, we must specify a desired *bandwidth*, which controls the degree of complexity allowed.
+(This is in general a very difficult problem.)

 [^param]: Technically, "all models are parametric", because you can approximate any (sufficiently well-behaved function) by just adding more and more parameters to your parametric model...
 See [What is the difference between the parametric and the nonparametric model?](https://www.quora.com/What-is-the-difference-between-the-parametric-model-and-the-non-parametric-model) on Quora.